Japanese encephalitisJapanese encephalitis is a potentially serious disease found mainly in Asia.

 - There is currently no treatment for JE3

-- Three UK travelers were infected with Japanese Encephalitis in 2014/155
+- Three UK travellers were documented to have been infected with Japanese Encephalitis in 2014/155

 What is JE?

-Japanese encephalitis (JE) is a potentially serious disease2 which is caused by the virus Flavivirus, and is closely related to Zika virus, dengue fever, yellow fever and West Nile virus.1,4 JE is the main cause of viral encephalitis in Asia.2 JE virus is transmitted to humans through the bite of infected Culex species mosquitoes, particularly Culex tritaeniorhynchus.
+Japanese encephalitis (JE) is a potentially serious disease2 which is caused by the virus Flavivirus, and is related to dengue, yellow fever, West Nile and Saint Louis viruses.1,4 JE is the main cause of viral encephalitis in many countries in Asia.2,4 JE virus is transmitted to humans through the bite of infected Culex species mosquitoes, particularly Culex tritaeniorhynchus.
 The virus is maintained in a cycle between mosquitoes and vertebrate hosts, primarily pigs and wading birds.6

 Risk areas for JE1

 Adapted from: Centers for Disease Control and Prevention.
-Yellow Book 2018.
-Chapter 3 Infectious Diseases Related to Travel.
+Yellow Book 2020.
+Chapter 4 Travel-Related Infectious Diseases.
 Japanese Encephalitis.
-May 2017
+June 2019.

 Where does JE occur?

-JE is endemic in 24 countries across Asia and the Western Pacific.1,2 Transmission of the virus through mosquitoes occurs mainly in rural agricultural areas, and there is an association with rice cultivation and flood irrigation.
+JE is endemic in 25 countries across Asia and the Western Pacific.1,2 Transmission of the virus through mosquitoes occurs mainly in rural agricultural areas, and there is an association with rice cultivation and flood irrigation.
 In temperate areas of Asia, transmission is seasonal and it is believed that JE disease is highest in the summer and autumn time.
-In the subtropics and the tropics, JE transmission varies and the disease may occur all year round.1
+In the subtropics and the tropics, JE transmission occurs all year round and often peaks during the rainy season.1

 Who is at risk of contracting JE?

-Anyone who travels to areas where JE is endemic is at risk of contracting JE.1 Travellers who are likely to spend time outdoors in rural or agricultural areas or participate in outdoor activities, such as camping, hiking, trekking, biking, fishing, hunting or farming are at risk.
-Staying in accommodation without air conditioning, screens or mosquito nets can also put travellers at risk.2
+Susceptible travellers to areas where JE is endemic are at risk of contracting JE.1 Travellers who are likely to spend time outdoors in rural or agricultural areas or participate in outdoor activities, such as camping, hiking, trekking, biking, fishing, hunting or farming are at risk.
+Staying in accommodation without air conditioning, screens or mosquito nets can also put travellers at risk.1,2,7

 What are the symptoms and lasting effects of JE?